 - Needs regular cleaning to keep milk lines safe and hygienic

-- Machines can be more expensive to lease or service
+- Machines can be slightly more expensive on a free on loan arrangement

 Costs

 Fresh milk machines are generally higher in both upfront and ongoing costs.
-Between the machine lease and the consumables, you’re looking at a premium option that delivers a premium result.
-For larger offices or spaces where staff expect a café-like experience, it’s often worth it.
+Between the machine arrangement and the consumables, you're looking at a premium option that delivers a premium result.
+For offices where staff expect a cafe-like experience, it's often worth it.

 Powdered Milk Coffee Machines